Sejjaħ lil Malta

 Proudly part of Refugee Week Malta 2024

-Refugee Week Malta is the local version of the largest global arts and cultural festival that celebrates the creativity, contributions and resilience of people seeking sanctuary.
+Refugee Week Malta is the local version of the largest global arts and cultural festival that celebrates the creativity, contributions and resilience of people seeking sanctuary, with the added local focus of nurturing a culture of care that welcomes diversity.

 This project is co-funded by the European Union, and by the NGO Co-financing Scheme of the Malta Council for the Voluntary Sector.